windweaver828/retrovidsaver/README.md

 Copy in any videos you would like to play, making sure the extensions are supported by your player of choice and are listed in your /etc/video-screensaver.cfg file, there is a decent small list of commonly supported extensions pre listed for you.

+* Manual starting and stopping of screensaver
+    - Use sudo start-video-screensaver to start
-* Use sudo /usr/local/bin/stop-video-screensaver to stop it
+    - Use sudo stop-video-screensaver to stop

 ### Contribution guide